A remark on the attainable set of the Schr\"odinger equation: Introduction

 is a countable union of compact subsets of $X$.
 If $X$ has infinite dimension, this means that it has empty interior, by Baire's theorem.
 This has important consequences for the problem of controlling such a system, since it implies that for a dense set of elements $\psi_1\in X$ there exist no $t\geq 0$ and $u \in L^p_\mathrm{loc}$ such that $\psi_u(t)=\psi_1$, i.e., given $B$ the system cannot be driven from $\psi_0$ to $\psi_1$ by choosing $u$.

-Taking $X=L^2(\R^d)$, $A=-\ui \Delta$, $D(A)=H^2(\R^d)$ and $(B\psi)(x)= V(x)\psi(x)$ with $V\in L^\infty(\R^d,\R)$ gives a result for the Schrödinger equation.
+Taking $X=L^2(\R^d)$, $A=\ui \Delta$, $D(A)=H^2(\R^d)$ and $(B\psi)(x)= -\ui V(x)\psi(x)$ with $V\in L^\infty(\R^d,\R)$ gives a result for the Schrödinger equation.
 Of course, in this case, the attainable set $\mathcal{A}_V$ is always contained in the sphere of radius $\|\psi_0 \|$, which has empty interior in $L^2(\R^d)$.
 However, $\mathcal{A}_V$ also has empty interior in the relative topology of the sphere, see Turinici~\cite{turinici2000}.
-More recently, these results were generalised to include the case $p=1$ and to Radon measures by Boussa\"{\i}d, Caponigro and Chambrion~\cite{boussaid2014,boussaid2017}.
+More recently, these results were generalised to include the case $p=1$ and to Radon measures by Boussa\"{\i}d, Caponigro and Chambrion~\cite{boussaid2014,boussaid2017}, and to non-linear equations by Chambrion and Thomann~\cite{chambrion2019, chambrion2020}.

 All of these results are based on the observation that the solution operator to~\eqref{eq:evolution} can be expressed as a series of integral operators.
 From this, one deduces that the map $u\mapsto \psi_u(t)$ is compact, on appropriate spaces.